 winners of the civilian championships in 1909, 1910 and 1911.
 Winning the

-world championship means that they would have been up against all the armed
+World Championship means that they would have been up against all the armed

 forces and police bands, so they must have been quite exceptional.
 Remember